freesewing/freesewing/markdown/dev/guides/v3/migration/en.md

 ### Named exports only

 All our published packages now have only named exports, and no longer any default exports.

 Please refer to [the reference documentation](/reference/api/core) to see what named exports are available.

 ### NodeJS 16 or more recent

 FreeSewing now requires NodeJS version 16 or more recent.

-<Note compact>This does not apply if you're using FreeSewing exclusively in the browser.</Note>

 ### Removed packages

 The following packages have been removed in v3:

-- @freesewing/pattern-info
+- **@freesewing/pattern-info**
-- gatsby-remark-jargon: We no longer use gatsby
+- **gatsby-remark-jargon**: We no longer use gatsby
-- remark-jargon: Use rehype-jargon instead
+- **remark-jargon**: Use rehype-jargon instead
-- @freesewing/mui-theme: We no longer use Material-UI
+- **@freesewing/mui-theme**: We no longer use Material-UI
-- @freesewing/css-theme: We now use TailwindCSS
+- **@freesewing/css-theme**: We now use TailwindCSS
-- @freesewing/components: These were depending on Material-UI and we no longer use it
+- **@freesewing/components**: These were depending on Material-UI and we no longer use it
-- @freesewing/utils: We no longer use these, or they are included elsewhere
+- **@freesewing/utils**: We no longer use these, or they are included elsewhere
-- @freesewing/plugin-export-dxf: DXF is kinda garbage, you deserve better
+- **@freesewing/plugin-export-dxf**: DXF is kinda garbage, you deserve better
-- @freesewing/plugin-validate
+- **@freesewing/plugin-validate**

 ## Migrating designs

 ### Design configuration

 In v2, a design had its own confifuration which contained all the info about the design.
 In v3, all of that is migrated to the part level.
 A design is now merely a container of parts, but also allows you to pass in additional data:

 ```js
 import { Design } from '@freesewing/core' // Note: named export